qsnake/gpaw/doc/parallel_runs/parallel_runs.rst

 More advanced example
 ---------------------

-At CAMd, we use this submit tool:
+At CAMd, we use this submit tool: :svn:`~doc/parallel_runs/gpaw-qsub.py`.

-gpaw-qsub.py_

-.. _gpaw-qsub.py: literalinclude:gpaw-qsub.py

 Example::